sam-w-yellin/volatile-int-blog/content/posts/crunch-intro/index.md

 1. Are `constexpr` functions.
 2. Are pure functions.
 3. Do not depend on the values in other fields in the message.
-4. Are not recursive.
-5. Can be defined by a user
+4. Can be defined by a user

 ## Message Definition
 The message definitions are defined as classes.
 The classes need to maintain the following properties: